A BRIEF BIOGRAPHY OF MILLICENT GARRETT FAWCETT

 On 23 April 1867 Millicent married an MP named Henry Fawcett.
 They only had one child, a daughter named Philippa who was born in 1868.
-Sadly Henry died in 1884.
+Henry fully supported women's suffrage but he died in 1884.

 Millicent Fawcett also became a writer.
 In 1870 she published a book called Political Economy for Beginners.
 Millicent also wrote a number of articles about women's suffrage and women's education.
 In 1872 she and Henry published Essays and Lectures on Social and Political Subjects, which contained articles by both of them.
 In 1869 Millicent Fawcett made her debut as a public speaker.
 She also helped to found Newnham College, Cambridge.

 Millicent Fawcett continued to write.
 She wrote Some Eminent Women of Our Times in 1889.
 She wrote Five Famous French Women in 1905.
 Fawcett also continued to campaign for women's suffrage.
 In 1897 local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).
 The organization was moderate and its members were called suffragists.
 Millicent became its first president.